EdwinWenink/archive_fever/content/posts/37-deepfakes.md

 societal ones.
 In both cases, the researchers are aware of the societal dangers of their technology, but take responsibility for it in different ways.
-In a deterministic vein, there is no reason to control disclosure of technology: someone else will do it anyways, and it is better to inform people as soon as possible.
+In a deterministic vein, there is no reason to control disclosure of technology: someone else will publish it anyways, and it is better to inform people as soon as possible.
 From a more instrumentalist point of view, the act of disclosure is not as neutral: since humans have at least some control over technology, they also share responsibility for